Previous Humanities Forum 1999-2020

 Socioeconomic Status and Brain Health: Biological, Psychological, and Behavioral Pathways (Lipitz Lecture) – Shari Waldstein, UMBC

-Mark Tribe: Landscape Photography through the Virtual Lens of Computer Simulation (Digital Humanities Initiatives Event) – Mark Tribe, artist
+Mark Tribe: Art Is a Three-Letter Word (Digital Humanities Initiatives Event) – Mark Tribe, artist

 An Evening with Sonia Nazario, author of Enrique’s Journey – Sonia Nazario, author

-Children of Rus’: Ukraine and the Invention of a Russian Nation (Webb Lecture) – Faith Hilis, The University of Chicago
+Children of Rus’: Ukraine and the Invention of a Russian Nation (Robert K. Webb Lecture) – Faith Hilis, The University of Chicago

 America’s Gilded Capital – Mark Leibovich, New York Times reporter and author